Installation

 At the end of the compilation three executables (oxDNA, DNAnalysis and confGenerator) will be placed in the build/bin directory.

 Compiling with Python bindings will also generate an oxpy package in the build/oxpy directory that can be imported in Python.
 Running make install will attempt to copy the package (as well as oxDNA_analysis_tools) to the pip’s module directory.
 The specific location will depend on your system’s settings.
-We advise you to use virtual environments (see e.g. pipenv) to avoid conflicts with other packages and/or dependency and permission issues.
+We advise you to use virtual environments (see e.g. pipenv or conda) to avoid conflicts with other packages and/or dependency and permission issues.

 Updating a local copy